Wilsh/powerdetect/README.md

 - Change the macros `PHONE` and `TEXTMESSAGE` in `powerdetect.c` to the phone number to be notified and the message that will be sent.
   - Numbers outside the U.S. need a [different POST request](http://textbelt.com/) in `powerdetect.c`

-- Enable dependencies with the following commands (for Debian-based systems):
+- Enable dependencies (for Debian-based systems):
 `sudo modprobe joydev`
 `sudo modprobe analog`
 `sudo modprobe xpad`
 `sudo apt-get install curl`

+- Compile programs with `make`

 - Schedule scripts for automatic operation and weekly cleanup:
 `sudo crontab -e`